 While I have tried to show the beautifully restored buildings, these photos don’t adequately convey the emotional atmosphere of hope and excitement of the new students of Lincoln High School, and the joy of the alumni who gathered to see the school reopen after thirty-eight long years of closure.
 The fellowship between young and old at the open house was wonderful to see.
 Students were thrilled to host the event, guide visitors in the building, and engage alumni in telling their memories.

 The Lincoln Lynx Alumni Association has held together all during the thirty-eight years since the school closed.
 Now that the wonderful day of re-opening has come, the alumni are fully engaged in planning events such as reunions and activities for supporting the present students.
-Another opportunity to tour the school building and connect with the alumni association is coming up on Wednesday, September 25, 2019, from 4 to 7 PM.

 Some people have fond memories of their high school years; others – not so much.
 Whether your high school experience was good or bad, as adults our responsibility is to do all we can to create the best opportunities for the next generation.
 We can do this by participating in alumni efforts to help the schools and mentor young people.
 We can vote for the school levy and remind others to vote, too.